-Chinese temples and shrines in Phuket are always a great opportunity for some good photo.
-There are quite a few around and each of them have its characters and special features.
+Chinese temples and shrines in Phuket are always an excellent opportunity for some good photo.
+There are quite a few around, and each of them has its characters and unique features.
 The large ones are very popular during Chinese New Year in February, or the Phuket Vegetarian Festival in October, and can get extremely crowded, not to mention very loud from firecrackers.